Keerthana2811200/calculator/README.md

+    simple Calculator:

    A simple and user-friendly calculator application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.

 ## 🚀 Features